brian-c-moore/cof/docs/core-principles.md

 - **Work Item:**
   An incident, event, support request, or any unit of work the operations team needs to address, usually delivered in the form of a ticket.
 The process is primarily aimed at work items that are not resolved in a single response and may need to flow through several stages.

-### DevOps Principles: The Three Ways
-The Continuous Operations Framework is heavily influenced by DevOps principles, particularly "The Three Ways," described in *The Phoenix Project* and *The DevOps Handbook* by Gene Kim and others.
-These emphasize:

-1. **Flow:** Optimizing the delivery of work from concept to value.
-2. **Feedback:** Creating systems of learning and improvement by enabling feedback loops.
-3. **Continual Learning and Experimentation:** Building a culture of resilience and innovation.

-For more details, see *The Phoenix Project* by Gene Kim, Kevin Behr, and George Spafford, and *The DevOps Handbook* by Gene Kim, Patrick Debois, John Willis, and Jez Humble.

 ---

 ## Lifecycle Identification and Mapping Flow